ANNA Logo

 Which is best for your business?

-• Freelancers and sole traders: Tide’s free plan gives more practical tools without a subscription.
+• Freelancers and sole traders: Tide’s free plan gives practical tools without a subscription and is available to freelancers and sole traders.

 • Growing limited companies: Monzo Pro’s multi-user access and overdraft make it more complete.